-The Group nurtures caring, trust and integrity and demonstrates a commitment to the community and environment it operate in, by focusing on education, health, environment, community and livelihood development, arts and culture, and disaster relief.
-These are supported by its CSR Vision of 'Empowering the nation for tomorrow'.
+The Group nurtures caring, trust and integrity and demonstrates a commitment to the community and environment we operate in, by focusing on education, health, environment, community & livelihood development, arts & culture, and disaster relief.
+These are supported by its CSR Vision of "empowering the nation for tomorrow".

-- Group's initiatives on infrastructure, public services and local community engagement have contributed towards the development of society and also on an ongoing basis, it seeks to identify stakeholder and community needs. - Detailed version of the Group's Social and Relationship Capital can be found in the Group Consolidated Review section of the Annual Report 2021/22.
+- Group's initiatives on infrastructure, public services and local community engagement have contributed towards the development of society and also on an ongoing basis, it seeks to identify stakeholder and community needs. - Detailed version of the Group's Social and Relationship Capital can be found in the Group Consolidated Review section of the Annual Report 2022/23.